sarowe/bash-idh/README.md

     source /path/to/bash-idh.sh

-**bash-idh** works in part by modifying the value of the `$PROMPT_COMMAND` environment variable to prune stale directories from the Bash directory stack and then display recently visited directories above the prompt.
+**bash-idh** works in part by modifying the value of the `$PROMPT_COMMAND` environment variable to call a function that prunes stale directories from the Bash directory stack and then displays recently visited directories above the prompt.

 See the top of `bash-idh.sh` for customization possibilities.